gracesekwao/rss-reader/README.md

 run the command npm test

 # Things to improve the application
-- The checksum generator does a HEAD request to get the headers object and from there we can get the content-MD5 which is the checksum for the file.
-This would depend on a server if they provide this value or not.
-It is impossible to download the files and then calculate the hash from that since the files are quite large and there is many of them so if I had more time I would have spent designing a solution for that in order to get the real checksum value.
+- The checksum generator uses a stream to get the data, read it then calculate the checksum.
+Since the files are quite large then it takes longer to process these files.
+At the moment I have capped the data in 15 items so as to show a response.
+If I had more time, I would find a way to chunk the data so as to improve performance and send it back to the client faster

 - Another thing to improve is adding integration tests to test if the request to read the MP3 files succeeds  and more unit tests for other functions.